phlipper/ichannel/README.md

 basic premise is that you can "put" and "get" Ruby objects to/from a channel.
 This works across any Ruby process & its subprocesses, though, which is why it can be useful.
-You could describe putting and getting objects from the channel as sending messages but the message could potentially be any Ruby object.
-You could also send messages as a JSON or MessagePack structure(e.g: a Ruby Hash).
+You could describe putting and getting objects from the channel as message passing but the message could potentially be any Ruby object.
+You could also send messages by using JSON or MessagePack to serialize a Hash if you'd like to take the message passing concept even further.

 __SERIALIZERS__